khayer/coding_exercises/README.md

 ## Problem 4

-Add chr to chromosomes in the input vcf.
+Add chr to chromosomes column in the input vcf.
 Bonus: use sed/awk one liners.

 Turn this: